 Again I spend the entire week contemplating what might be the best way to make the session the best it can be.
 At the same time reminding myself that if I can just be relaxed and present and caring then everything else will take care of itself.

 In the foundational sessions we have had our main focus on ‘Respect, Active Listening and Sharing what feels important to share.’
 In this session I suggest that we bring our focus to just ‘Being’.

 I also welcome the men to speak of whatever it is, within them, that they want to bring to the session.

 Whatever they want help with will also be the main theme.

 Another theme could easily be : ‘How does it feel to be true to yourself with others?’

 Greg Govinda (c) Dec.
 2022

-(excerpt from upcoming book ‘A Men’s Group – reflections on facilitating Men’s support Circles’)
+Excerpt from book ‘Journey – reflections on 5 years of facilitating Men’s Groups’

 Available Print on Demand from Amazon.
 Links here.